bot-app/trading/docs/trade-object.md

 ## Trade

-A position freqtrade enters is stored in a `Trade` object - which is persisted to the database.
+A position trading enters is stored in a `Trade` object - which is persisted to the database.
-It's a core concept of freqtrade - and something you'll come across in many sections of the documentation, which will most likely point you to this location.
+It's a core concept of trading - and something you'll come across in many sections of the documentation, which will most likely point you to this location.

 It will be passed to the strategy in many [strategy callbacks](strategy-callbacks.md).
 The object passed to the strategy cannot be modified directly.
 Indirect modifications may occur based on callback results.